sudoMode/Decat/README.md

 of text.
-[Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law) is at the core of this project, aim is to provide an easy interface for programmers to extract meaningful information out of deformed pieces of texts.
+[Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law) is at the core of this project, the aim is to provide an easy interface for programmers to extract meaningful information out of deformed pieces of texts.